arangodb/docs/3.7/graphs-satellite-graphs-management.md

 <!-- TODO unnecessary repetition?

 This chapter describes the JavaScript interface for creating and modifying SatelliteGraphs.
-A SatelliteGraph is a specialized version of a GeneralGraph, which means all of the GeneralGraph functionality is available on a SatelliteGraph as well.
+A SatelliteGraph is a specialized version of a General Graph, which means all of the General Graph functionality is available on a SatelliteGraph as well.
 The major difference of both modules is handling of the underlying collections:

-- GeneralGraphs do not enforce or maintain any sharding of the collections and can therefore combine arbitrary sets of existing collections.
+- General Graphs do not enforce or maintain any sharding of the collections and can therefore combine arbitrary sets of existing collections.

 - SatelliteGraphs enforce and rely on special properties of the underlying